EdZielinski/Project4Final/README.md

 **Login.html**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  Login can only be enter with POST, otherwise the login page will display again.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Login can only be enter with POST, otherwise the login page will display again.
 On a successful POST method the User schema is queried to determine if they are a registered user, then the session boolean value for logged_in will be marked as true and the session type will be marked with either 'shop' or 'vendor' and then redirected to the index page.

 **Register.html**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Register can only be with POST.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Register can only be with POST.
 User enters there name, email, password, whether they are a shop or a vendor and then there address.
 The current business rule for address is that the vendor must enter a valid subway stop.
 In order to help choose the address the google geocomplete() function is used with the google API to get a valid map address with the 'input2AddressForm' variable.
 When the user clicks register, then python will check if it is a shop type that this name does not exist in the table, but if it is a new user then the data is committed to the table, the session is mared 'Registered' and the user redirected back to the login.html page.

-**Event Two -**

-**Event Three -**
+**Data Flow for Ordering and Tracking Delivery**

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Once the Shop and the Vendors are in place an order of inventory can be placed for delivery.
+The basic communication data flow is explained below.

+**Google Directions API summary**

 ## Shop